Patrons who suffer injuries or accidents at a restaurant in Nevada may be able to recover damages. Lawsuits may be filed against:

 Most of the time, this is fairly straightforward.
 Only in rare situations will this issue of “proximate cause” be problematic.

-An autopsy later reveals that the diner’s throat had closed up due to a rare allergic reaction to the food and calling the paramedics earlier would not have made any difference.
+Example: A diner at a Las Vegas restaurant begins choking.
+The wait staff stands around not knowing what to do.
+Another diner finally calls 9-1-1, but paramedics fail to save him.
+An autopsy reveals the diner’s throat had closed up due to a rare allergic reaction, and calling the paramedics earlier would not have helped.
 So even though the wait staff violated their duty of care by not calling for help right away, the diner’s injuries were not legally caused by the restaurant.

 1.4.
-The injuries resulted in damages
+Your injuries resulted in damages

-Under Nevada law, a patron must actually suffer damages before he can recover damages from a restaurant for negligence.
+Under Nevada law, you must actually suffer damages before you can recover damages from a restaurant for negligence.
 A slight bruise is generally not enough for a viable lawsuit, even if the restaurant was negligent.

 2. What damages can I get if a restaurant is negligent?

-- Payment of medical bills in Nevada,
+- Payment of medical bills,

 - Lost wages for missed work,